What is EMDR Therapy? How It Helps Heal Trauma, Anxiety, and Self-Esteem at the Root

 When painful experiences are fully processed, many people begin feeling calmer, more confident, more present, and more connected to themselves.
 They may begin setting healthier boundaries, feeling safer in relationships, quieting self-criticism, and approaching life with greater peace.

 I offer online counselling for women across British Columbia.
-You can learn more about my approach and experience as a Registered Clinical Counsellor on my About page.
-If you’re curious about whether EMDR therapy is right for you, you’re welcome to book a consultation or your first session here to explore working together in a safe and supportive space.
+If you’re curious about whether EMDR therapy is right for you, you’re welcome to book a consultation or session to explore working together in a safe and supportive space.